What Is A Rain Garden And How Do I Build One?

 Stormwater runoff is rainwater that’s unable to be absorbed into the ground.
-As the rainwater flows off nonporous surfaces, like paved roads, driveways, patios and rooftops, and across flat ground, it collects a number of pollutants, like nitrogen, phosphorous, metals, oil, gas and pesticides.
+As the rainwater flows off nonporous surfaces (like paved roads, driveways, patios and rooftops) and across flat ground, it collects several pollutants, like nitrogen, phosphorus, metals, oil, gas and pesticides.
 Instead of being soaked up by the soil or evaporated into the air, as is the case in forests, the massive amount of water eventually flows into local bodies of water.

 Why Is Stormwater Runoff A Problem For Homeowners?

 When it rains or snows, you may notice that your gutters overflow, your yard remains soggy or water pools in certain areas.
 These problems are often the result of stormwater runoff.
-When it’s left unmanaged, it can cause serious damage to your home, like a flooded basement, leaky roof, or cracked foundation.
+When it’s left unmanaged, it can cause serious damage to your home, like a flooded basement, leaky roof or foundation issues.
 It can also lead mold and mildew to grow, septic systems to flood and water wells to become contaminated.
 Dealing with water damage can be time-consuming and costly, which is why it’s best to get ahead of the problem whenever possible.